12 Best Places to Visit in Bodhgaya, Bihar

 Mahabodhi Temple is the prime attraction in Bodh Gaya, India.
 On the ground floor, there is a giant gilded Buddha statue.
 The temple is 60 feet wide and 180 feet high, with its Pyramidal peak.
 The prayer hall is on the first floor.

-The entrance to the temple is through an east-facing gate styled after the South Indian architectural pattern and cash in the Buddhist mould.
+The entrance to the temple is through an east-facing gate, styled after South Indian architectural patterns and in the Buddhist mould.
 All four corners are marked with four towers.
-The temple walls bear decorative illustrations of the Buddha in several postures, ornamental lotuses, birds, different sorts of animals and the Jataka tales.
+The temple walls bear decorative illustrations of the Buddha in several postures, ornamental lotuses, birds, various animals, and the Jataka tales.

 This temple is an example of ancient Hindu architecture.
 The stone walls are from Ashoka’s time.
-According to another set of opinions, the Sungas built this temple (184 to 172 BC).
+According to another view, the Sungas built this temple (184 to 172 BC).

 Hiuen Tsang (635 AD), the Chinese traveller, mentions this palace in his travel stories.
 The holy image of the Buddha was situated in the temple, surrounded by a gold-plated brass umbrella.
 In 1877, the British revived it in public.